solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 {{% /notice %}}

 #### Wrapping it up
-If you followed the guide to this point, you should have an image that is guaranteed to be compatible with Gloo.
+If you followed the guide to this point, you should have an image that is guaranteed to be compatible with Gloo Edge.

-The next step is to see how to set up Gloo to use your plugins.
+The next step is to see how to set up Gloo Edge to use your plugins.

-## Configuring Gloo to load your plugins
+## Configuring Gloo Edge to load your plugins
-The Gloo `extauth` server loads plugins from a directory in the file system it has access to.
+The Gloo Edge `extauth` server loads plugins from a directory in the file system it has access to.
 It is possible to accomplish this in different ways, but the preferred one (and the reason why we packaged the plugins as docker images with a `copy` entry point) is by running the plugin container(s) as `initContainer`(s) and mounting a volume shared with the `extauth` deployment.

 In the [**Plugin Auth** guide]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth" %}}) we saw how to do this [using glooctl]({{% versioned_link_path fromRoot="/guides/security/auth/plugin_auth#installation" %}}).
-Here we will see how to accomplish the same result by editing the raw Gloo Enterprise YAML manifest.
+Here we will see how to accomplish the same result by editing the raw Gloo Edge Enterprise YAML manifest.

 Let's start with a basic version of the `extauth` deployment.
 Note that we are omitting many attributes for brevity.